joagre/ratatoskr/ideas/r.md

 That is it.

-# Appendix A: Operator precedence
+# Appendix A: Operator precedences

 Operators in decreasing order of precedence: